roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

+===

- ****** DARK Submission: A Bisexual Journey ****** bysilkstockingslover© Once home, I went to pop a DVD into the player and saw the porn DVD on top of the player.
+Once home, I went to pop a DVD into the player and saw the porn DVD on top of the player.
 Before I knew it, I had popped it in the player instead of the game film and was sitting on my couch watching scene three.

  The teacher was back at his desk, when he was paged to the office.
 He sighed, put his pen down and headed to the office.